 Food room-based learning, cooking skills using the equipment and making recipes and learning cooking methods and skills.
 There is also theory-based work which involves writing up evaluations and learning about Food and Nutrition.

 Contact Mr Cousins in Room 104 for a prospectus, or email to arrange a chat: cousinsm@hebburn.net

-How will I be assessed?

 GCSE Assessment and Grading:

-This GCSE is awarded on the grade scale of

-9 (highest) to 1 (lowest).
-C TO
+This GCSE is awarded on the grade scale of 9 (highest) to 1 (lowest).

 Students undertake two Non-Examination Assessments (NEA) as well as an externally set formal written exam.
 Theory is very much embedded into the practical components of the qualification and on average, students cook every week in school to ensure thorough and robust development of practical skills.
 This GCSE is very hands-on which students find enjoyable and engaging, however, there are written elements to this course which cannot be overlooked.

 A brief summary of assessment is below.

-Component 1:

-Written Examination (1Hr 45 Mins)

-50% GCSE Qualification
+Written Examination (1Hr 45 Mins) 50% GCSE Qualification

-Component 2:

-NEA1 Practical Food Investigation

-(Total 8 Hour classroom cookery

-experiments over Year 11)

-NEA2 Practical Creative Cookery
+NEA1 Practical Food Investigation (Total 8 Hour classroom cookery experiments over Year 11) NEA2 Practical Creative Cookery Assessment (3 Hour Practical Exam) 50% GCSE Qualification

-Assessment

-(3 Hour Practical Exam)

-50% GCSE Qualification

 Both NEAs Internally Marked and Moderated.